Can I change my car insurance company mid-policy?

 Progressive and Nationwide offer free accident forgiveness after six months of coverage, while Liberty Mutual and Geico offer it after five years.
 State Farm really encourages its policyholders not to switch by offering it after nine years.

 However, if you’re interested in switching, you can still buy accident forgiveness as an add-on from Allstate, Travelers, Farmers, and many other insurers.
-As an add-on, you will see your rates go up, so make sure you’re actually saving money by switching before you decide to change car insurance.
+As an add-on, you will see your rates go up, so make sure you’re actually saving money by switching before you decide to change car insurance (read our “How do I change car insurance agents?” for more information).

 Do Not Switch Insurance Companies if You Were Recently in an Accident